LiU-AI-Society/SnakePit/README.md

 ## 🏆 Competition Format

-- Competition will be performed
+- Competition will be performed in
 - You can train locally and then run the model using main.py script.
 - You will compete against other snakes